-Two brilliant authors on Ukraine’s struggle
+Two Brilliant Authors on Ukraine’s Struggle

 During the very weekend that marked the second year of Russia’s full-scale invasion of Ukraine, writer Tanya Malyarchuk and translator, author and psychoanalyst Jurko Prochasko were our guests at the International Literature Days in Zürich, dedicated to the idea and experience of “disappearance”.
 The two Ukrainian intellectuals made a remarkably strong impression on everyone who attended the event in the Literaturhaus Zürich – and beyond, in a wider public sphere.